-- (1) Turn right along Mursley Road.
-A few houses along on the right, is the old Swan Inn, (15, Mursley Road) now a private house, although you can see where the Pub sign used to hang.
-This was the last of the five pubs that existed in the village in the 19th Century to cease business.
-There was a 15year gap between its closure and the opening of The Betsey Wynne in 2006. - (2) Opposite (at 14, Mursley Road) is Whittlewood House which used to be a Baptist chapel.
+(1) From The Betsey Wynne, turn right along Mursley Road.
+A few houses along on the right, is what used to be the Swan pub, now a private house.
+This was the last of the 5 pubs that existed in the village in the 19th Century to cease business.
+There was a 15-year gap between its closure and the opening of The Betsey Wynne.

+- (2) Opposite is Wychwood House, which used to be a Baptist chapel.
 An original chapel was built on this site in 1809, but the present building dates to 1863.
-The chapel eventually closed in 1969 and was converted into a private dwelling soon after. - (3) A few doors further along the road on the right-hand side is a new house called Willow House and opposite is a footpath leading to the lower part of the village called Nearton End.
-This footpath is called the New Walk, as it was created in the middle of the 19th century, to replace the original path which was closed when Sir Thomas Fremantle (later 1st Lord

-Cottesloe) created the park around his home.
-So, despite its name, the New Walk is over 150 years old.

-- (4) The next house on the right, a Georgian building known as The Cottage, was once the Dower House of the Fremantle's.
-During the Second World War, it was the home of the Spitfire fighter ace, Tony Bartley, who married the film star Deborah Kerr (The leading actress in 'The King and I' and many other films). - (5) More or less opposite The Cottage is The Old House, Elizabethan in origin.
+The chapel eventually closed in 1969 and was converted into a private dwelling soon after. - (3) A few doors further along the road on the right-hand side is a new house called Willow House.
+This is the home of the former England fast bowler, Darren Gough.
+Opposite is a footpath leading to the lower part of the village called Nearton End.
+The footpath is called The New Walk, as it was created in the middle of the 19th century, to replace the original path which was closed when the Sir Thomas Fremantle (later 1st Lord Cottesloe) created the park around his home. - (4) The next house on the right, a Georgian building known as the Cottage, was once the Dower House of the Fremantles.
+During the Second World War, it was the home of the Spitfire fighter ace, Tony Bartley, who married the film star Deborah Kerr ('The King and I' and many others). - (5) Opposite The Cottage is the Old House, Elizabethan in origin.
 This was the home into which the Fremantle family moved in 1798.
-It has been much enlarged since then, but remains the Fremantle family home.
+It has been much enlarged since then, but remains the Fremantle family home, currently occupied by Betsey Duncan Smith (direct descendant of Thomas and Betsey Fremantle) and her husband, Iain, the former Conservative party leader.

 In 1800, Charles Fremantle, the second son of Thomas and Betsey, was born in the Old House.
 Like his father, he also became an Admiral, but before this, in 1829, he had been given the task of claiming Western Australia for the Crown.
 He landed at the mouth of the Swan River, close to where the port of Fremantle, named in his honour, now stands.
-The nearby city of Perth has areas known as Swanbourne and Cottesloe, also from this family connection.
+The nearby town of Perth has areas known as Swanbourne and Cottesloe, also from this family connection.
 In 1998/9, Tom Fremantle, son of the 5th Lord Cottesloe, and then aged 29 years, cycled the 12,000 miles from Swanbourne to Swanbourne in memory of his family ancestor's historic voyage, made at the same age.
 It took Tom 16 months to complete the journey, which he wrote about in his book entitled 'Johnny Ginger's Last Ride'.